OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

     The usage callback function receives only one argument, i.e. the callback data.

     The function objective is to show the usage details of the printer.
-Hence it prints the list of supported sub-commands and options.
+Hence, the design guidelines of this function is quite trivial.
+It consists of a series of `printf` statements describing each supported sub-command and option.
 It can then return.

 ___

 * <h3 id = "subcommandcallback"> Sub-Command Callback </h3>

+    This function allows the printer application to have an application specific subcommand.

         pappl_ml_subcmd_cb_t subcmd_cb (
             const char      *base_name,